What I learned from a Google 5 day design sprint

 Technology now allows us to create quick prototypes for minimal cost and by incorporating user testing into the sprint we can obtain timely feedback to assess the potential for the solution we’ve developed.

 The process avoids early stage projects getting stuck in the bureaucracy of an organisation and breaks down silos by recruiting participants from across multiple departmental functions.
 From a conversion optimisation perspective it is also beneficial because it puts the customer needs at the centre of the process which is not always the case with new ideas and enhancements.

 Thank you for reading my post and I hope you found it useful.
 Please share using the social media icons below if you like this post.

 You can view my full Digital Marketing and Optimization Toolbox here.

 To browse links to all my posts on one page please click here.

-- About the author: Neal provides digital optimisation consultancy services and has worked for brands such as Deezer.com, Foxybingo.com, Very.co.uk and partypoker.com.
-He identifies areas for improvement using a combination of approaches including web analytics, heuristic analysis, customer journey mapping, usability testing, and Voice of Customer feedback.
-By aligning each stage of the customer journey with the organisation’s business goals this helps to improve conversion rates and revenues significantly as almost all websites benefit from a review of customer touch points and user journeys.
+- About the author: Neal provides digital marketing optimisation consultancy services and has worked for brands such as Deezer.com, Foxybingo.com, Very.co.uk, partypoker.com and Bgo.com.
+He uses a variety of techniques, including web analytics, personas, customer journey analysis and customer feedback to improve a website’s conversion rate.

-- Neal has had articles published on website optimisation on Usabilla.com and as an ex-research and insight manager on the GreenBook Blog research website.
+- Neal has had articles published on website optimisation on ConversionXL, Usabilla.com and as an insight manager on the GreenBook Blog research website.
 If you wish to contact Neal please send an email to email@example.com.
-You can follow Neal on Twitter @northresearch and view his LinkedIn profile.
+You can follow Neal on Twitter @conversion Uplift UK, see his LinkedIn profile or connect on Facebook.